simranjitsingh1337/agent-challenge/README.md

 - Create a `Dockerfile` for your agent
 - Build and push your container to Docker Hub or GitHub Container Registry
 - Container must be publicly accessible
-- Include the container URL in your submission

 ##### Build, Run, Publish